MDHetrick/amazon_vine_analysis/README.md

 ## Resources
 - Data Source: https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Pet_Products_v1_00.tsv.gz
 ## Results
+Using bulleted lists and images of DataFrames as support, address the following questions:

 - How many Vine reviews and non-Vine reviews were there?
   - Vine Reviews: 170
   - Non-Vine Reviews: 37,840

 - How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?
   - 5-star Vine Reviews: 65
   - 5-star Non-Vine Reviews: 20,612

 - What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?
   - % 5-star Vine Reviews: 38%
   - % 5-star Non-Vine Reviews: 54%